$3,400 (plus air)

 You need to be able to carry your own luggage.

-You are responsible for your luggage and getting it from the plane to the bus and the bus to your hotel rooms.
+You are responsible for your luggage.
+We don’t not have porters and the two story hotel we use in Rome does not have an elevator.
 I will provide a thorough packing list to help you pack lightly and efficiently.

 I’ll have the detailed itinerary once Masses and tour times are confirmed.
 But if you have specific questions, let me know.